openebs-archive/openebs-docs/docs/ugndm.md

-<h3><a class="anchor" aria-hidden="true" id="create-blockdevice-CRs-for-partitioned-disks"></a>Create blockdevice CRs for partitioned disks</h3>
+<h3><a class="anchor" aria-hidden="true" id="create-blockdevice-CRs-for-partitioned-disks"></a>Create blockdevice CRs for unsupported disks</h3>

-**Note:** An alpha feature is available in NDM to automatically detect and create blockdevice resource for partitions.
-More details can be found [here](/docs/next/alphafeatures.html#ndm-discover-partitions).

-Currently by default, NDM is not selecting partitioned disks for creating device resource.
-But, you can create blockdevice resource for the partitioned disks or any unsupported disks manually.
-The following are the steps for the creation of block device resource.
+Currently, NDM out of the box manages disks and partitions.
+If the user need to have blockdevice for other device types like lvm, md array, crypt etc or any unsupported device types, the blockdevice resource can be manually created using the following steps:

 1. Create the sample block device CR YAML using the following spec.
 Following is the sample block device CR YAML.